• Skip to primary navigation

 • Lettuce ideas: romaine lettuce, iceberg lettuce, spinach, arugula, spring mix, or butter lettuce.

-• Fruit ideas: Oranges, blueberries, strawberries, peaches, apples, dried cranberries, or figs.
+• Fruit ideas: Oranges, strawberries, peaches, apples, pears, pomegranate, dried cranberries, dates, or fresh figs.

-• Nut and Seed ideas: walnuts, pecans, almonds, pistachios, poppy seeds, sunflower seeds, pine nuts, or pumpkin seeds.
+• Nut and Seed ideas: walnuts, pecans, almonds, pistachios, sunflower seeds, pine nuts, or pumpkin seeds.

 • Cheese ideas: shaved parmesan cheese, crumbled feta, goat cheese, or blue cheese.
 Shredded or crumbled vegan cheeses work too.